Diabetes Facts:

 • Get checkups twice a year.
 An exam by your podiatrist is the best way to ensure your feet stay healthy.

-Proudly serving the communities of Brook Park, Beachwood, Willoughby, Middleburg Heights, Strongsville, Barea and Parma, OH.
+Proudly serving the communities of Brook Park, Willoughby, Middleburg Heights, Strongsville, Barea and Parma, OH.
 Please schedule an appointment for a detailed examination and professional care.

 “For people with diabetes, taking charge of your own foot health can help you avoid foot-related complications like amputation,” Dr. Kimmel says.
 “Working with today’s podiatrist will help you safeguard your foot health.”